PVSSLR/nRF24_Breakout_Board/README.md

 # nRF24_Breakout_Board
 <img src="images/3.gif" width="300" height ="250">
-A breakout board with a inbuild capacitor is designed for nRF24 module.
+This project is a part of the course "Tech Explorations™ KiCad Like a Pro 2nd edition" in which a breakout board with an inbuild capacitor is designed for nRF24 module.

 ### Prerequisites
 The prerequisites are given below